RiceComp427-Spring2019/comp427-hw1-paranoia-ptaffet/README.md

   - The document management system is either provided by a large, decently reputable software company or is a well-known, reputable open source project.
   This doesn't mean that it won't have bugs, only that bugs will eventually be fixed.
   - Our documents are important enough that we may be targeted by fairly sophisticated adversaries.
-  We may ocassionally be attacked with zero-day exploits (i.e. those that target previously unknown vulnerabilities).
+  We may occasionally be attacked with zero-day exploits (i.e. those that target previously unknown vulnerabilities).
   - Users connect to the document management system via some HTTPS-based protocol.
 - Assets:
   - The confidential information contained inside certain documents: This is the primary asset to protect in this scenario, but we need to protect assets that help in protecting this information.